zurgeg/control-my-pc/README.md

 4) This next step varies depending on your OS.
 ### If on Windows:
 **Note: You will need to install an X server to use this, a popular one is [VcxSrv](https://sourceforge.net/projects/vcxsrv)**
-4a) Run `mkdir %TEMP%/x11-unix`
-5a) Next, run `mkdir %AppData%/X11`
-6a) Then, run `type NUL %AppData%/X11/.Xauthority`
+4a) Find your ".Xauthority" file, for VcxSrv users, it's in `%XAUTHORITY%`, if you aren't using VcxSrv, find your `.Xauthority` file, and run `set XAUTHORITY /path/to/xauthority`
-7a) Lastly, to run it, type `docker run -v %TEMP%/x11-unix:/tmp/X11-unix -e DISPLAY=:0.0 -h %COMPUTERNAME% -v %AppData%/X11/.Xauthority:/home/server/.Xauthority control-my-pc`
+5a) Then, to run it, type `docker run -e DISPLAY=:0.0 -h %COMPUTERNAME% -v %XAUTHORIY%:/home/server/.Xauthority control-my-pc`
 ### If on Linux or macOS (or any *nix OS):
 Not much is needed!
 All you need to do is run `docker run -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY -h $HOSTNAME -v $HOME/.Xauthority:/home/server/.Xauthority control-my-pc`
 ## "I don't have all this fancy stuff (Discord webhooks, API for moderator lists, etc.), what can I do?"